k2-fsa/icefall/docs/source/recipes/Non-streaming-ASR/librispeech/distillation.rst

     This tutorial is based on recipe
      `pruned_transducer_stateless4 <https://github.com/k2-fsa/icefall/tree/master/egs/librispeech/ASR/pruned_transducer_stateless4>`_.
-    Currently, we only implemented MVQ-KD in this recipe.
+    Currently, we only implement MVQ-KD in this recipe.
 However, MVQ-KD is theoretically applicable to all recipes with only minor changes needed.
 Feel free to try out MVQ-KD in different recipes.
 If you encounter any problems, please open an issue here `icefall <https://github.com/k2-fsa/icefall/issues>`_.